AnikeshThakur198/ScannerClasss/README.md

     advantage that it skips the string that get created by pressing the enter key.
-    -The next one is .nextLine() which reads the whole line but also consider the enter key as astring..
+    -The next one is .nextLine() which reads the whole line but also consider the enter key as a string..